-There is a lot of misunderstanding on how to keep attraction and power in a relationship.
+There are many ways to keep power and attraction in a relationship.

 #1.
 Chemistry: Settle Down With Those Who Like You